Nanjing: Southern capital of the Ming dynasty

-Capital of the Southern Ming

-Over two centuries after the removal of the capital to Beijing, Nanjing was destined to become the capital of a Ming emperor one more time.
+Nanjing briefly again became the capital of the Southern Ming emperor from 1644 to 1645.
 After the fall of Beijing to Li Zicheng's rebel forces and then to the Manchu-led Qing dynasty in the spring of 1644, the Ming prince Zhu Yousong was enthroned in Nanjing in June 1644 as the Hongguang Emperor.
 His short reign was described by later historians as the first reign of the so-called Southern Ming dynasty.

-Zhu Yousong, however, fared a lot worse than his ancestor Zhu Yuanzhang three centuries earlier.
 Beset by factional conflicts, his regime could not offer effective resistance to Qing forces, when the Qing army, led by the Manchu prince Dodo approached Jiangnan the next spring.
 Days after Yangzhou fell to the Manchus in late May 1645, the Hongguang Emperor fled Nanjing, and the imperial Ming Palace was looted by local residents.
 On June 6, Dodo's troops approached Nanjing, and the commander of the city's garrison, Zhao the Earl of Xincheng, promptly surrendered the city to them.
 The Manchus soon ordered all male residents of the city to shave their heads in the Manchu queue way.
 They requisitioned a large section of the city for the bannermen's cantonment, and occupied the former imperial Ming Palace, but otherwise the city was spared the mass murders and destruction that befell Yangzhou.